Table of Contents

 The canals host several events throughout the year, including a huge gay parade during Pride and the ‘Grachtenfestival’.

-Amsterdam’s Hortus Botanicus is among the oldest botanical gardens in the world and worth a visit.
+There are many animals in the Aryis zoo.
+Also, Amsterdam’s Hortus Botanicus in the Zoo is among the oldest botanical gardens in the world and worth a visit.

 Conscious hotel Westerpark, situated in the true city centre, and still an oasis of greenery situated next to Westerpark was an excellent choice!

-The staff is heartly and welcoming, the atmosphere is non-pretentious and friendly, and this in combination with a stylish and luxurious interior.
+The staff is heartly and welcoming and the atmosphere is friendly.
+We loved the stylish and luxurious interior too!

-We loved how they have incorporated sustainability in every aspect of their hotel.
+We loved how Conscious Hotels have incorporated sustainability in every aspect of their hotel.

 This must be the cutest green-walled bar in Amsterdam Westerpark!
 It was great to spend some time with the kids at this cute bar.
 We chatted along for quite a while.
 At a certain moment our small kids run off to the playground next to the bar and our elderly kids went to watch the fishes in the aquarium behind the bar, there simply wasn’t time to get bored!